Optimal day-ahead offering strategy for large producers based on market price response learning: GENCO's Stochastic Optimization Problem

 \subsection{Formulation}

-The GENCO knows in advance of sending his offers the maximum energy quantity $Q_t^{\text{Max }i}$ she can produce for each time and energy block, and its associated cost $C_t^i$.
+We assume the GENCO knows in advance of sending her offers the maximum energy quantity $Q_t^{\text{Max }i}$ she can produce for each time and energy block, and its associated variable production cost $C_t^i$.
 In an efficient market, the producer would directly send these offers (true marginal cost of production) which can be imposed in the current model by fixing $\sigma_t^i = 0$.
-However, positive values of parameter $\sigma_t^i$ will let us adjust the degree in which producers with market power can modify their offers and deviate from perfect competition.
+However, positive values of the parameter $\sigma_t^i$ will let us adjust the degree to which producers with market power can modify their offers and deviate from perfect competition.

-As described in Section \ref{sec:bayes_lin}, the behavior of the marginal price, concerning her offers, is learned through constraint learning \parencite{maragno2021mixed} from the historical relationship between these variables and the rest of the covariates.
-In particular, a Bayesian linear regression model will let us generate the needed scenarios for the risk-averse two-stage stochastic programming formulation (\ref{eq:stochastic_model_full}).
-Uncertainty will be related to the market price sensitivity towards the main producer offers, as exposed in Section \ref{sec:sce_gen}.
-Sampling from the coefficient distributions of the production blocks $\beta^i_{t,\omega}$ will drive uncertainty into the marginal price $\lambda_{t,\omega}$ and the quantity of energy finally produced $Q_{t,\omega}^{i}$.
-Hence, the GENCO's aim is to make an optimal decision over the price she offers for each block ($P_t^i$) at the first stage of the problem, with a direct impact on its expected profits and risks.

 The stochastic model is formulated as follows:

 where $\Theta = \{P_t^i, Q_{t,\omega}^{i}, u_{t,\omega}^i, \eta, s_{\omega}\}$ is the set of optimization variables.